yahoo/fili/docs/configuring-metrics.md

 The [Fili wikipedia example][fili-wikipedia-example] has a sample metric loader called [`WikiMetricLoader`][wikiMetricLoader].

 Of course, Fili also needs to be told about the `MetricLoader` that you just defined.
-See [Binding Resources](binding-resources) for details on how to do that.

 Custom Metrics
 --------------